OpenEvalProject/evals/manuscripts/elife-68048/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/014weej12 Department of Biological Sciences, Middle East Technical University Ankara Turkey
+1. Department of Biological Sciences, Middle East Technical University Ankara Turkey ([ROR:014weej12](https://ror.org/014weej12))
-2. https://ror.org/011rf9d86 CAS Key Laboratory of Computational Biology, CAS-MPG Partner Institute for Computational Biology, Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences Shanghai China
+2. CAS Key Laboratory of Computational Biology, CAS-MPG Partner Institute for Computational Biology, Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences Shanghai China ([ROR:011rf9d86](https://ror.org/011rf9d86))
-3. https://ror.org/03f9nc143 Center for Neurobiology and Brain Restoration, Skolkovo Institute of Science and Technology Moscow Russian Federation
+3. Center for Neurobiology and Brain Restoration, Skolkovo Institute of Science and Technology Moscow Russian Federation ([ROR:03f9nc143](https://ror.org/03f9nc143))
-4. https://ror.org/02catss52 European Molecular Biology Laboratory, European Bioinformatics Institute EMBL-EBI, Wellcome Trust Genome Campus Cambridge United Kingdom
+4. European Molecular Biology Laboratory, European Bioinformatics Institute EMBL-EBI, Wellcome Trust Genome Campus Cambridge United Kingdom ([ROR:02catss52](https://ror.org/02catss52))
-5. https://ror.org/039a53269 Leibniz Institute on Aging - Fritz Lipmann Institute (FLI) Jena Germany
+5. Leibniz Institute on Aging - Fritz Lipmann Institute (FLI) Jena Germany ([ROR:039a53269](https://ror.org/039a53269))

 † Corresponding author

 ## Abstract

 Developmental trajectories of gene expression may reverse in their direction during ageing, a phenomenon previously linked to cellular identity loss.
 Our analysis of cerebral cortex, lung, liver, and muscle transcriptomes of 16 mice, covering development and ageing intervals, revealed widespread but tissue-specific ageing-associated expression reversals.
-Cumulatively, these reversals create a unique phenomenon: mammalian tissue transcriptomes diverge from each other during postnatal development, but during ageing, they tend to converge towards similar expression levels, a process we term Di vergence followed by Co nvergence (DiCo).
+Cumulatively, these reversals create a unique phenomenon: mammalian tissue transcriptomes diverge from each other during postnatal development, but during ageing, they tend to converge towards similar expression levels, a process we term Divergence followed by Convergence (DiCo).
 We found that DiCo was most prevalent among tissue-specific genes and associated with loss of tissue identity, which is confirmed using data from independent mouse and human datasets.
 Further, using publicly available single-cell transcriptome data, we showed that DiCo could be driven both by alterations in tissue cell-type composition and also by cell-autonomous expression changes within particular cell types.

 ## Introduction